Dr. Pierre BUSSON, MD, PhD, ScD

 Research assessment and expertise

-Member of selection committees for positions of hospital doctors in research laboratories sponsored by CNRS/Polytechnique/Pasteur (2013 and 2014) and Inserm (2018).
+Member of the selection committees for secondment of Hospital doctors in Research laboratories: CNRS/Polytechnique/Pasteur (2013 and 2014) and Inserm (2018 and 2019).

 Current collaborations